 How to Deal With Workplace Bullying

-If you are being bullied or harassed at work, consider taking these steps:
+If you are experiencing bullying at work, consider taking these steps:

 - Tell your employer, HR officer or supervisor (unless he or she is the bully).

 - Go to your doctor to seek advice and help, but also to report the bullying.

 - Seek out witnesses to the bullying or harassment.